G4lile0/tinyGS/README.md

 </p>

 # Quick Install
 This project is ready to use with [Platformio](https://platformio.org/).
 It will take care of all dependencies automatically when building the project.
-It can also be used with Arduino IDE.
+It can also be used with [Arduino IDE](https://github.com/G4lile0/ESP32-OLED-Fossa-GroundStation/wiki/Arduino-IDE).

 ## Platformio (strongly recommended)
-Arduino ide instructions bellow.
 ### Installing platformio
 Platformio can be installed as a plugin for many IDEs.
 You can find a complete list here: https://docs.platformio.org/en/latest/ide.html#desktop-ide